sunnygong4/yoink/README.md

 ## Files

 - `yoinker.py` The main application file.
-- `requirements.txt` A list of the Python libraries that are required to run the application.
-- `install_all.bat` A batch script that installs all the required software, including Python, the required Python libraries, Apple Music, and the Apple Devices app.
+- `setup.py`: A Python script that installs Python, all required libraries, and ffmpeg.
-- `prepare_ffmpeg.py` A Python script that downloads and extracts ffmpeg, which is required for some of the application's functionality.
-- `yoinker.bat` A batch script that runs the `install_all.bat` script, the `prepare_ffmpeg.py` script, and the `yoinker.py` script in order.
+- `yoinker.bat`: A batch script that runs the `setup.py` script and the `yoinker.py` script in order.
-- `README.md` This file.
+- `README.md`: This file.

 ## Installation

-To install and run Yoinker, follow these steps
+To install and run Yoinker, simply run the `yoinker.bat` script.
+This will automatically run the setup script and then start the application.

+Alternatively, you can run the scripts manually:

-1. Run the `install_all.bat` script as an administrator.
-This will install all the required software.
+1. Run `python setup.py` to install all dependencies.
-2. Run the `yoinker.bat` script.
-This will start the application.
+2. Run `python yoinker.py` to start the application.

 ## Usage

-Once the application is running, you can use the following features
+Once the application is running, you can use the following features:

-- Song Downloader Search for and download songs from the MusicBrainz database.
+- **Song Downloader**: Search for and download songs from the MusicBrainz database.
-- Download from YoutubeBilibili Download videos and audio from YouTube and Bilibili.
+- **Download from Youtube/Bilibili**: Download videos and audio from YouTube and Bilibili.